opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 ## Congratulations!

 You have completed the third exercise!
-If there is still time before the end of this session, you can check the bonus steps below.
+If you're feeling ambitious, you can check the bonus steps below.

 ### Bonus: inspect stratum_bmv2 internal state

 You can use the P4Runtime shell to dump all table entries currently installed on the switch by ONOS.
-On a separate terminal window type, start a P4Runtime shell for leaf1:
+In a separate terminal window, start a P4Runtime shell for leaf1:

 ```